Chinese mathematics: Three Kingdoms, Jin, and Sixteen Kingdoms

 Along with his son, Zu Geng, Zu Chongzhi applied the Cavalieri's principle to find an accurate solution for calculating the volume of the sphere.
 Besides containing formulas for the volume of the sphere, his book also included formulas of cubic equations and the accurate value of pi.
 His work, Zhui Shu was discarded out of the syllabus of mathematics during the Song dynasty and lost.
 Many believed that Zhui Shu contains the formulas and methods for linear, matrix algebra, algorithm for calculating the value of π, formula for the volume of the sphere.
 The text should also associate with his astronomical methods of interpolation, which would contain knowledge, similar to our modern mathematics.

 A mathematical manual called Sunzi mathematical classic dated between 200 and 400 CE contained the most detailed step by step description of multiplication and division algorithm with counting rods.
 Intriguingly, Sunzi may have influenced the development of place-value systems and place-value systems and the associated Galley division in the West.
 European sources learned place-value techniques in the 13th century, from a Latin translation an early-9th-century work by Al-Khwarizmi.
 Khwarizmi's presentation is almost identical to the division algorithm in Sunzi, even regarding stylistic matters (for example, using blank spaces to represent trailing zeros); the similarity suggests that the results may not have been an independent discovery.
 Islamic commentators on Al-Khwarizmi's work believed that it primarily summarized Hindu knowledge; Al-Khwarizmi's failure to cite his sources makes it difficult to determine whether those sources had in turn learned the procedure from China.

 In the fifth century the manual called "Zhang Qiujian suanjing" discussed linear and quadratic equations.
 By this point the Chinese had the concept of negative numbers.

-Tang mathematics
+Tang dynasty

-By the Tang Dynasty study of mathematics was fairly standard in the great schools.
+By the Tang dynasty study of mathematics was fairly standard in the great schools.
 The Ten Computational Canons was a collection of ten Chinese mathematical works, compiled by early Tang dynasty mathematician Li Chunfeng (李淳風 602–670), as the official mathematical texts for imperial examinations in mathematics.
 The Sui dynasty and Tang dynasty ran the "School of Computations".